wintrdotcom/wintrAPI/README.md

     console.error(err)
 })
 ```
-  - following these steps, all you have to do is to **setup an alert** if the data returned by your saved request misses the **name, thumbnail, link or price** and modify the output schema of your saved request in the WINTR dashboard if Amazon changed it's result page structure. this allows you to **NEVER EDIT YOUR PROGRAM AGAIN AND ENJOY 99.99% UPTIME!**
+  - following these steps, all you have to do is to **setup an alert** if the data returned by your saved request misses the **name, thumbnail, link or price** and modify the output schema of your saved request in the WINTR dashboard if Amazon changed its result page structure. this allows you to **NEVER EDIT YOUR PROGRAM AGAIN AND ENJOY 99.99% UPTIME!**

 &nbsp;
 ### Additional info